brianhigh/research-computing/lab/command_line_intro.md

 xxxxx@phage:~$
 ```

+## The terminal

+The software application that you open to get to the shell is actually a
+terminal "emulator".
+Before the days of graphical computer systems,
+one would access the computer through a text-mode terminal.
+There was
+no mouse and nothing to click on.
+You just had a keyboard, screen,
+the computer, a printer, cables, and maybe a communications device
+like a modem.
+(In earlier days, you had even less.)

+Anyway, this terminal emulator may have limited features.
+Some do not have
+very good copy/cut/paste features (like, for example, the DOS command console).

+Unix systems (like OSX) and Linux systems tend to have much better terminals
+because those systems have a historical tradition of greater use of the
+command-line in performing routine tasks.
+For this same reason, the shell
+(such as Bash) on these systems also tends to be more powerful and
+user-friendly.
+(Well, more friendly toward the more experienced user, at least.)

+***Note***: In the examples to follow, we will use `/u` as the path to your
+"home directory" since in this computer lab, you have access to a "U Drive"
+which can be addressed in this way.
+If you want to try these examples on your
+personal computer, subsitute `~` instead.
+This is an alias to your "home
+directory" (folder).
+Otherwise, you would need to create a `/u` folder for
+the examples to work.

 ## The prompt

 The prompt is just a symbol (> or $, etc.) that let's know the shell is